opportunities that create impact.

 Nature of experience: Interns will have hands on opportunities to work in the Ottawa heart Institute training with experienced staff in many areas of the research hospital.
 Opportunities for witnessing surgeries and engagement with key technologies allow participants to go beyond theoretical applications.

-Applicants: Awarded to female-identifying undergraduate students from the Ryerson University Faculty of Science and the Faculty of Engineering and Architectural Science as a means of support in community and education, and encouraging the endeavours for women in science.
+Applicants: Awarded to female-identifying undergraduate students from the Toronto Metropolitan University Faculty of Science and the Faculty of Engineering and Architectural Science as a means of support in community and education, and encouraging the endeavours for women in science.
 The four Research Assistants will be trained and mentored in complex, state-of-the-art, exciting and dynamic environments, providing them with invaluable trainee experience, including opportunities to explore, practice and hone their disciplinary skills.

 Number of Bursaries: 1 or 2